 - When it comes to the controversy about the film, it rapidly becomes clear that the Pythons know what they're talking about a lot more than the Moral Guardians do.

-- The disparate Jewish sects agitating against the Romans really were as divided in real life as they were depicted in this film.
+- The disparate Jewish sects agitating against the Romans really were as divided in real life as they were depicted in this film, and actually did more infighting than fighting against the Romans.
+Ultimately this meant that all three Jewish uprisings against the Romans failed precisely because We ARE Struggling Together, though the immense military strength of the Roman Empire didn't help either.
 John Cleese, a former Latin teacher, most likely knew enough about Roman history to know this.

 - Sliding Scale of Idealism vs. Cynicism: Pretty far on the cynical side in regards to its portrayal of modern organized religion, Moral Guardians, and society in general.
 That said it's notable that the film ends with a song telling you to look on the bright side of life, even if it is a joke.